tsmweb/OOP_C/README.md

-# Descrição
+# Description

-Exemplo de programação orientada a objetos (OOP) na linguagem C.
+Example of object-oriented programming (OOP) in the C language.